sedatbali44/microservice_app/README.md

- create / update / delete operation on a "Person" entity will result in the creation of a CloudEvent 1.0 compliant message in Kafka.
+ create / update / delete operation on a "Person" and "Customer" entity will result in the creation of a CloudEvent 1.0 compliant message in Kafka.
 There are 3 topics that will

 * personevents-created
 * personevents-changed